DevOps-Nirvana/Kubernetes-Volume-Autoscaler/README.md

 # First, setup this repo for your helm
 helm repo add devops-nirvana https://devops-nirvana.s3.amazonaws.com/helm-charts/

+# Example Pre-Install - DRY RUN + VERBOSE, Using auto-discovery, must be in the same namespace as Prometheus
+#   Do this if you want to see what this script "would" do.
+To view it, view the logs of this service after you deploy it
+helm upgrade --install volume-autoscaler devops-nirvana/volume-autoscaler \
+  --namespace REPLACEME_WITH_PROMETHEUS_NAMESPACE \
+  --set "dry_run=true" \
+  --set "verbose=true"

-# Example Install 1 - Using autodiscovery, must be in the same namespace as Prometheus
+# Example Install 1 - Using auto-discovery, must be in the same namespace as Prometheus
 helm upgrade --install volume-autoscaler devops-nirvana/volume-autoscaler \
   --namespace REPLACEME_WITH_PROMETHEUS_NAMESPACE